northwesternfintech/Core/Data Acquisition/0---Instructions/Oct19Instructions.md

 ## Ideal Deadline: Oct 26 (please let me know if you have no time because if so we can schedule a work day in which we get free food)

+## Updated Deadline: Nov 2

 ## Assignments:
-Ariana - Binance_Websocket.py
+Eric - Binance_Websocket.py

 Brennan - AWS3 wrapper function that saves big crypto .csv files

-Louis - Simple API Algo that queries data from CoinAPI
+Me - Simple API Algo that queries data from CoinAPI

-Lucy - Gemini_Websocket.py
+(Tentative) Roger Yen - Gemini_Websocket.py

 Sam - Kucoin_Websocket.py